 New York State requires children to be supported by their parents until they reach 21 years of age unless they are self-supporting, considered emancipated, in the military, or married.
 Because college is a part of a high percentage of young lives, and because most students don’t finish college until they are 22 years of age, parents often have college costs written into the divorce agreement.
 Special circumstances like this require the skill set of our accomplished CDH Law attorneys.

-Divorce arrangements, like most things, have to allow for changes in circumstance.
+Divorce arrangements, like most things, have to allow for changes in circumstances.
 Although many noncustodial parents are non-compliant with their child support payments simply because of willfulness, resentment, or laziness, others experience unforeseeable life changes that make it impossible to pay the agreed-upon amount.
 A serious illness or accident, a loss of employment, or some other type of financial reverse may make a parent unable to meet the child support payments stipulated in the divorce agreement.

 In situations of non-compliance with child support payments, the non-custodial parent may apply for child support modifications more in line with his or her altered financial circumstances.
 If the court finds the evidence presented compelling, the child support payments may be temporarily or permanently altered.